Pectus excavatum: Notable cases

 American Olympic swimmer Cody Miller (born 1992) opted not to have treatment for pectus excavatum, even though it limited his lung capacity.
 He earned a gold medal in 2016.

 Actor Joel Kinnaman underwent surgery prior to the filming of Altered Carbon, inserting two metal bars to push the sternum outward in order to correct the deformity.
-English comedian and presenter Josh Widdicombe and YouTuber/streamer Ludwig Ahgren are known to have this condition.
-Zach Woods is another popular American actor who has pectus excavatum, which is noticeable in his shirtless scene in an episode of The Office (Season 8, episode 12).
+Others who are known to have this condition include English comedian and presenter Josh Widdicombe, YouTuber/streamer Ludwig Ahgren, and American actor Zach Woods, this in the latter case being noticeable in his shirtless scene in an episode of The Office (Season 8, episode 12).
 Dutch bodybuilder, actor and Muscle Meats CEO Olivier Richters, "The Dutch Giant", suffered from the condition before undergoing surgical correction.

 Additionally, Eric Harris, an American mass murderer who perpetrated the Columbine High School massacre, had pectus excavatum.
 He had surgery at 12 and 13 to correct the deformity, but it was still visible during his autopsy.